nikerla/vc-content/Pages/forms/contact-form.md

 							<span class="descr">Prices for Virto Commerce Hosting start at $2,998 per month for up to 3 websites.
 Our Self-Hosted product start at $298 per month.
 If that sounds like a good fit, get in touch!</span>
 						</li>
 						<li>
-							<span class="title">Do we need to have any Virto Commerce development skills to take advantage of these services?</span>
+							<span class="title">Do we need to have any Virto Commerce development skills to take advantage of Cloud Hosting Services?</span>
 							<span class="descr">To receive the full benefits of this programs we recommend having at least one in-house Virto Commerce developer or an outside consultant involved with your company (we can recommend some).</span>
 						</li>
 						<li>
 							<span class="title">What are limitations of Community Edition?</span>
-							<span class="descr">Community edition must display have "{{ powered_by_link }}" in the layout which in tern displays a link to virtocommerce.com.
+							<span class="descr">Community edition must have "powered_by_link" in the layout which displays a link to virtocommerce.com.
 Community edition also can't be used for sites or businesses that generate
 							more than USD1,000,000 gross annual revenue.</span>
 						</li>
 						<li>
-							<span class="title">How do I obtain Community license?</span>
+							<span class="title">How do I remove "powered_by_link" while using Community license?</span>
-							<span class="descr">In order to get a community license you must send us information about your company and website domain you want to use for community license.</span>
+							<span class="descr">You will need to get produciton deployment community license.
+Please fill the form on your left making sure to complete information about your company and website domain you want to use for community license.</span>
 						</li>
 					</ul>
 				</div>